How to Start Meditating Right Now

 ~Saint Francis de Sales

 Do you find yourself saying, “I want to meditate” or “I should start meditating”?
 Then take a deep breath and start right now!
-Even if it is only for a minute listen to that inner pull and harmonizing with your inner desires.
+Even if it is only for a minute listen to that inner pull and harmonize with your inner desires.

 Let’s take a closer look at each of these basic steps for meditation: